dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 highlighted in green!
 This shows that the model understands that inside the `if result` block, `result` can't be `None` anymore.

-\AS{Unedited model outputs beyond this point}

 ## How Does Understanding Develop During Training?

 One of the most interesting things we found is how the model's understanding of nullability develops over time during training.
-Using the Pythia model suite, which has checkpoints at various stages of training, we could track how our probe's performance improved as the models learned more and more.
+Using the checkpoints in the Pythia model suite, we can track how our probe's performance improves as the models pretrained for longer.

 ![The performance of each Pythia model size during pretraining](images/accuracy_during_pretraining.svg)\